brunoroque06/brunoroque06.github.io/_pages/code-mastery.md

 - Safeties should not be overridden, like turning off certain compiler warnings, ignoring failing tests, etc.
 - A developer should be consistent: if something is done in a certain way, all similar things should be done in the same way.
 Conventions should be followed, and every team should have one.
 - Design decisions should be enforced with structure over convention.
-- Broken Window Theory: one broken window, left unrepaired for any substantial length of time, instills in the inhabitants of the building a sense of abandonment.
+- Broken Window Theory: one broken window, left un-repaired for any substantial length of time, instills in the inhabitants of the building a sense of abandonment.
 So another window gets broken.
 Serious structural damage begins.
 In a relatively short space of time, the building becomes damaged beyond the owner's desire to fix it, and the sense of abandonment becomes reality.
 Each broken window should be fixed as soon as it is discovered.
 - Optimization should only be performed after the code is working as intended: "Premature optimization is the root of all evil (or at least most of it) in programming." - Donald Knuth.
 - Instead of excuses, options should be provided.
 Don’t say it can’t be done; explain what can be done.
 - Abstractions outlive implementations, and are more worthy of time investment.